RetardDev/RetardPlayer/README.md

 # **Retard Player**
-A simple cross-platform video player built in C++.
+A cross-platform video player built in C++.

 ## **How to Build and Run**